Liam Cullen: Career

+Early career and loans

 Cullen joined the Swansea City academy at the age of 8, making his debut for the under-18 side at the age of 13.

 On 28 August 2018, he made his senior debut as a substitute in 1–0 loss to Crystal Palace in the EFL Cup.
 He scored his first goal for the club in a 4–1 win against Reading on 22 July 2020, a result which secured them a play-off spot.
 On 13 January 2022, he joined Lincoln City on loan for the remainder of the season.
-He would make an immediate debut, starting the EFL League One game against Cambridge United on 15 January 2022.
 His first goal for Lincoln would come against Wycombe Wanderers on 12 February.

+Return to Swansea

+Following his loan at Lincoln, Cullen returned to Swansea and struggled for game time until scoring an 84th minute equaliser away to Coventry, with Swansea having trailed 3-0 at one point.
+Cullen scored in his next two matches and ended the season with 9 goals.

+Following the departure of Joël Piroe in 2023, Cullen started 30 league games in the 2023-24 season, scoring 7 goals and getting 5 assists.
+In the 2024-25 season, Cullen was moved into a deeper role, typically playing as an attacking midfielder.
+Despite this, he finished as Swansea's top scorer with 12 goals.

 International career

 Having previously played for Wales at under-17, under-19 and under-20 level, Cullen made his debut at under-21 on 12 October 2018, playing 62 minutes in a 2–0 loss to Romania.

+In March 2023 he was called up to the Wales senior squad for the Euro 2024 qualifying matches against Croatia and Latvia.
+He made his senior debut for Wales on 11 October 2023 in the 4–0 friendly win against Gibraltar.
+He scored his first goals for Wales with a brace in a 4–1 home win over Iceland on 19 November 2024 in the UEFA Nations League.